 In addition to visiting the viewpoint along the Benton Trail, I had a secondary goal of investigating the work being done to extend a forest road (designated as FR 170) which is currently being used as an access route for logging operations.
 I checked with the Forest Service to make sure that there would be no active logging on the day of my hike.

 Until recently, FR 170 ended at a point north of Little Tunnel Brook.
 However, it has now been extended and it crosses over the brook on a well-constructed bridge.
 And, as best I could determine, the road extends southward beyond the bridge for quite a distance.
-But, as to how far southward, that will need to be the subject of another investigative trek.
+But, as to how far southward, that will need to be the subject of another investigative trek (see FOOTNOTE at end of this report).
 Time was short, and not knowing what twists and turns the road might take, I opted to leave FR 170 at a certain point and bushwhack for a few tenths of a mile to intersect the Benton Trail, and then continue onward along the trail to the viewpoint mentioned earlier.

 My interest in the FR 170 corridor stems from the following.
 After further extension of the road is completed, and after logging is done, PERHAPS this corridor could offer a means of accessing the Benton Trail without having to cross Tunnel Brook.
 This could be particularly advantageous at times of high water when this crossing can be challenging using the current-day approach from the Tunnel Brook Trail.

 Shown below is the GPS track for my entire hike, from beginning to end.